 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 Seeking the very best?
 Check out Brigham Young University - Provo in order to pursue an education in Mathematics.
 Brigham Young University - Provo is among the largest schools in Utah.

 Any student pursuing a degree in Mathematics needs to take a look at Florida State University.
-Tallahassee, Florida is an appropriate area for college students who relish the active city life.
+This school has one of the largest student bodies in Florida.

-Any student who is interested in Mathematics needs to take a look at University of Minnesota - Twin Cities.
-Placed in Minneapolis, Minnesota, this institution is a logical option for students who enjoy the thrills of a large city.
+Every student who is interested in Mathematics has to look into University of Wisconsin - La Crosse.
+After getting their bachelor's degree, math students typically earn around $46,200 at the beginning of their careers.
+Based in La Crosse, Wisconsin, this institution is a sound option for students who enjoy the buzz of a substantial city.

 It's hard to find a better school than Binghamton University if you want to study Mathematics.
-After getting their bachelor's degree, math students usually make about $50,702 in the first five years of their career.
+Binghamton University mathematics students make 6.1% more than the average math grad.
 Located in Vestal, New York, Binghamton University affords a dependable, suburban experience for individuals.